va loan network white logo

 Habitat for Humanity Buffalo – Veterans Build Program

-Habitat for Humanity Buffalo offers veterans the opportunity to build homes through sweat equity while providing affordable, no-interest loans.
-It helps veterans access safe, affordable housing and provides financial counseling.
+Habitat for Humanity Buffalo offers Veterans the opportunity to build homes through sweat equity while providing affordable, no-interest loans.
+It helps Veterans access safe, affordable housing and provides financial counseling.

 Find more on Habitat for Humanity Buffalo.